splunk/public-o11y-docs/gdi/monitors-orchestration/kubernetes-apiserver.rst

-:ref:`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the :ref:`Smart Agent receiver <smartagent-receiver>` with the Kubernetes API server monitor type to retrieve metrics from the API server’s Prometheus metric endpoint.
+:ref:`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the :ref:`Smart Agent receiver <smartagent-receiver>` with the Kubernetes API server monitor type to retrieve metrics from the API server's Prometheus metric endpoint.

 This integration is available on Kubernetes, Linux, and Windows.

 This integration requires access to kube-apiserver pods to be able to access certain pods in the control plane.
-Since several Kubernetes-as-a-service distributions don’t expose the control plane pods to the end user, metric collection might not be possible in these cases.
+Since several Kubernetes-as-a-service distributions don't expose the control plane pods to the end user, metric collection might not be possible in these cases.